ElAbdelali/HowToProgramEarlyObjects/README.md

 	   have been input and to determine when all 10 numbers have been processed).
 	b) number:Theintegermostrecentlyinputbytheuser.
 	c) largest: The largest number found so far.
-4.19: (Sales Commission Calculator)
-	A large company pays its salespeople on a commission basis.
-The salespeople receive $200 per week plus 9% of their gross sales for that week.
-For example, a salesperson who sells $5,000 worth of merchandise in a week receives $200 plus 9% of $5,000, or a total of $650.
-You’ve been supplied with a list of the items sold by each salesperson.
-The values of these items are shown in Fig. 4.33.
-Develop a Java application that inputs one salesperson’s items sold for last week and calculates and displays that salesperson’s earnings.
-There’s no limit to the number of items that can be sold.

-	(I Took a different approach and made the getters and setters fetch the input prices while asking the user to input the amount of items sold via a Scanner object)
 4.22: (Tabular Output)
 	Write a Java application that uses looping to print the following table of values: